Indian reservation: Eastern Oklahoma

 Much of what is now Oklahoma was considered Indian Territory from the 1830s.
-The tribes in the area attempted to join the union as the native State of Sequoyah in 1905 as a means of retaining control of their lands, but this was unsuccessful and the lands were merged into Oklahoma with the Enabling Act of 1906.
+The tribes in the area attempted to join the union as the Native-led State of Sequoyah in 1905 as a means of retaining control of their lands, but this was unsuccessful and the lands were merged into Oklahoma with the Enabling Act of 1906.
 This act had been taken to disestablish the reservation in order for the foundation of the state to proceed.
 In July 2020, the Supreme Court ruled in McGirt v.
-Oklahoma that the eastern area- about half of the modern state- never lost its status as a native reservation.
+Oklahoma that the area, about half of the modern state, never lost its status as a Native reservation.
 This includes the city of Tulsa.
-The area includes lands of the Chickasaw, Choctaw, Cherokee, Muscogee and Seminole.
+The area includes lands of the Chickasaw, Choctaw, Cherokee, Muscogee, and Seminole.
 The ruling is based on an 1832 treaty, which the court ruled was still in force, adding that "Because Congress has not said otherwise, we hold the government to its word."

+In 2021, the Oklahoma Court of Criminal Appeals upheld a lower court ruling that the Quapaw Nation's reservation in Ottawa County in northeastern Oklahoma was never disestablished.
+In 2024, the Oklahoma Court of Criminal Appeals ruled that the Wyandotte Nation's reservation was also never disestablished.
+Court rulings also confirmed the existence of the reservations of the Miami Tribe of Oklahoma, Peoria Tribe of Indians of Oklahoma, and Ottawa Tribe of Oklahoma.